A Chiastic Reconfiguration Of Joel

 We now reconstruct the passages in the right order based on the chiastic structure above and based on the ordering rules of a cryptochiasmus [1].

-We usually lead with the pivot point but in this case, we will place central pivot point 'X' last as allowed by the rules of Cryptochiasmus [1] .
-The corresponding subunits (For example; subunit A1 corresponds to A2) are placed contiguously to form units (For example, A1,A2 is a unit ) so that we get a list of such units.
+We usually lead with the pivot point but in this case, we place the central pivot point 'X' at the end, as allowed by the rules of cryptochiasmi [1] .
+The corresponding subunits (for example; subunit A1 corresponds to A2) are placed contiguously to form units (for example, A1,A2 is a unit ) so that we get a list of such units.

 The sequence selected for rearrangement is: